sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 8/01/2022 20:10 PT_
+_Updated 8/02/2022 17:56 PT_

 The team is working on v7.17.
 Manuel is back from PTO and we've caught up on iOS.
-One android and one api bug remain to be fixed.
-We are now on track to release v7.17 by end of this week.
+Two iOS bugs and one Android bug remain to be fixed.
+We are tentatively on track to release v7.17 by end of this week.

 ***